moeenm-codes/divar-clone-api-main/README.md

 ## 📜 License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License.

-## 👨‍💻 Developers

-- Developer Information

 ## 📞 Contact & Support